An official website of the United States government

 This project increased our understanding of marine mammal reactions to sound and provided a robust scientific basis for estimating the effect of Navy mid-frequency active sonar (MFAS) on marine mammal behavior.
 Project was co-funded by ONR and SERDP.

-Simple Performance-characterized Automatic Detection of Marine Mammal Sounds (Project #LMR-3)
+Simple Performance-characterized Automatic Detection of Marine Mammal Sounds (Project #LMR-3) COMPLETED

 Principal Investigator: Dave Mellinger